Top 7 Reasons to Visit the Kennedy Space Center at Cape Canaveral

-When you walk in the first exhibit you may be drawn to are the numerous rockets about.
+When you walk past the revolving Nasa globe, one of the first exhibits (or missions) you may be drawn to are the numerous rockets about.
 The Rocket Garden is filled with historic engine replicas and full-size Titan rockets.
 My kids immediately wanted to check out all the different rockets and capsules on display in the Rocket Garden.

-We were able to visit rockets such as Mercury, Gemini and Apollo, as well as Redstone and Titan, and some capsules.
+We were able to view rockets such as Mercury, Gemini and Apollo, as well as Redstone and Titan, and some capsules.
 You also have the option to take a guided tour through the Rocket Garden.
-This is a great area to get up close and even sit in the capsules.
+This is a great area to get up close, touch and even sit in the capsules.
 Allow about 15 minutes to walk through the Rocket Garden.
-Be sure to check out the Mars Experience Bus as well this summer which is located in the Rocket Garden area.
+Be sure to check out the Mars Experience Bus as well this summer, which is located in the Rocket Garden area.

 Astronaut Encounter Theater